It takes a special person to marry a hunter. When you say “I do” to a hunter, you’re committing not just to a person, but to a lifestyle.

 Hunting is a way of life for the entire family.
-When you marry a hunter, you know your spouse possesses the exact qualities you would want passed onto your kids.
+When you marry a hunter, you know your spouse possesses the exact qualities you would want to be passed onto your kids.

 Being married to a hunter isn’t for everyone.

-If you’re fortunate enough to find someone who supports your unwavering devotion to the sport or, better yet, shares your enthusiasm for the outdoors, count your blessings.
+If you’re fortunate enough to find someone who supports your unwavering devotion to the sport or, better yet, shares your enthusiasm for the outdoors, counts your blessings.